-In Bristol Studio is very excited to announce its ‘Festival of Making’, a multi-disciplinary open studio event to showcase the creativity of our residents and the local community.
+In Bristol Studio is very excited to announce its ‘Festival of Making’, a multi-disciplinary open studio event celebrating the creativity of our residents and the local community.

 All the commissions for new work and participatory workshops are thanks to funding from Arts Council England.
 This incredible organisation makes an unrivalled contribution towards creative professional development, whilst encouraging wider involvement in, and appreciation of the Arts.